ayushchatur/mpp_prog1/cmd.md

 # Running via command line

-> Target build JAVA 8
+> Target build JAVA 8 , rlogin has java 11. but we did not find any issue in building.
+If the issues persist please use JDK 8 .

 > Assuming you have cloned it to a directory named **test** after cloning the git repository follow these steps